flatironinstitute/finufft/docs/usage.rst

 Usage and interfaces
 ====================

-Here we describe the simple interfaces to call FINUFFT from C++, C, and Fortran.
+Here we describe the simple interfaces to call FINUFFT from C++, C.

 We provide Type 1 (nonuniform to uniform), Type 2 (uniform to nonuniform), and Type 3 (nonuniform to nonuniform), in dimensions 1,